 Considering model selection between models without species traits, i.e., models including combinations of plant species and ecological covariates (Table 1), model ranking was equivalent on the eight-species (Models 1-0 to 1-6) and seven-species (Models 2-0 to 2-6) datasets, except that diagonal models tended to be slightly better than their full-matrix counterparts on the latter.
+This result was further shown robust to sample bootstrapping (Appendix S3).
 For both datasets, the selected model included both ecological variables and host plant species as covariates (Models 1-5 and 2-6), which strongly improved the BIC (ΔBIC = 17087.4 and 18935.7 respectively) as compared to the basic model (no covariate, Models 1-0 and 2-0).
 Models with host plant species ranked close to the selected model with a moderately inflated BIC relative to the selected model (Model 1-2: ΔBIC = 971.1, Model 2-2: ΔBIC = 933.2) and an important reduction in residual covariances relative to the basic model (compare Figures 2A and 2C).
 In comparison, including ecological variables alone deteriorated model fit with a greatly increased BIC (Model 1-3: ΔBIC = 15088.8, Model 2-4: ΔBIC = 11387.9) and a mild reduction of residual covariances (compare Figures 2A and 2B).

 The selected model showed a good fit, with a tendency to overestimate low abundance values (Figure S3).
-The coefficients relative to host plant species, which represent the response of species abundances to host plants, had a bimodal distribution, i.e., some plant species were inferred as host plants and others as non-host plants (Figure 3A, right panel), in good agreement with patterns of field abundances (Figure 1B).
-Comparing these inferences with laboratory measures of fly species host use (Figure 3A, left panel) showed that the inferred realized host range was narrower than the laboratory-measured fundamental host range, particularly for generalists.
-Among plants inferred as possible hosts from species abundance patterns (i.e., those with high coefficient values), coefficients correlated positively with fly laboratory-measured fitness for specialists but not for generalists (Figure 3B).
+As expected, model diagnostics revealed an excess of zeros and some over dispersion (Appendix S3) which PLN modeling is robust to (Chiquet et al. 2019).
+No temporal or spatial autocorrelation was detected in model residuals.
+The coefficients relative to host plant species, which represent the response of species abundances to host plants, had a strongly bimodal distribution (Figure 3A, right panel).
+For each fly, some plant species had very low coefficients (<-80), meaning a negligible effect of the corresponding host plant on fly abundances (approx. exp(-80) ≈ 1E-35) and we considered them as non-host plants.
+The other plants had much stronger coefficients (>-14) and were interpreted as host plants.
+Overall, this inferred realized host range was narrower than the laboratory-measured fundamental host range (Figure 3A, left panel), particularly for generalists.
+Only 10 fly-plant associations (out of 147) showed the reverse pattern (zero laboratory-measured fitness and yet strong inferred response to plant), suggesting marginal difficulties with measuring fitness in laboratory conditions.
+Among plants inferred as hosts from species abundance patterns (i.e., high coefficient values), coefficients correlated positively with fly laboratory-measured fitness for specialists but not for generalists (Figure 3B).